devspoons/devspoon-startup-tizen/README.md

 * containerd.io
 * vim

-### Download AinCI-Tizen from GitHub
+### Download devspoon-startup-tizen from GitHub

-AinCI-Tizen is built with [Docker](https://www.docker.com/), an open-source container tool developed by Docker Inc. We suggest downloading and installing Docker using the [official instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for Ubuntu.
+devspoon-startup-tizen is built with [Docker](https://www.docker.com/), an open-source container tool developed by Docker Inc. We suggest downloading and installing Docker using the [official instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for Ubuntu.